How to get your followers to say “yes!” more often

-So you need your message to be super clear and the #1 way, I know how to begin improving this, is something that I would ask my design clients to do.
-So back when I was doing web design, I would require my clients to submit copy to me, the words that would be on the page I was designing.
-So they needed to tell me what words needed to go on that page so I could design where the words were and how they looked and what images we used and things like that.
+Back when I was doing web design, I would require my clients to submit copy to me.
+Copy means the words that would be on the page I was designing.
+They needed to tell me what words needed to go on that page so I could design where the words were and how they looked and what images we used and things like that.
 But they had to write those words.

 I want you to do this in your own business.
-I want the next time you write a blog post, the next time you write out a podcast episode outline, the next time you write a sales page, the next time you write an email, I want you to write it out, cut it in half, and cut it in half.
+The next time you write a blog post, the next time you write out a podcast episode outline, the next time you write a sales page, the next time you write an email – I want you to write it out, cut it in half, and cut it in half again.

 Why are they saying ‘Yes’?